tstack/lnav/docs/source/formats.rst

       :truncate: Truncates any text past the maximum width.
       :dot-dot: Cuts out the middle of the text and replaces it with two dots (i.e. '..').
-      :last-word: Removes all but the last word in dotted text.
+      :last-word: Removes all but the last word in text with dot, dash, forward-slash, or colon separators.
 For example, "com.example.foo" would be shortened to "foo".

     (v0.8.2+)
   :timestamp-format: The timestamp format to use when displaying the time